cyberinsightsai/qualifyze/documentation/CASE_STUDY_DOCUMENTATION.md

 - **Credits accounting**: The system shall compute required credits based on audit standard with rules GMP=1×, GVP=2×, GCP=4×, verify the customer wallet balance, and upon confirmation reserve the computed credits; insufficient balance shall block progression and notify the customer.

 - **Supplier blacklist check**: The system shall automatically cross-check supplier/site against a maintained blacklist and mark the request as not feasible if found; blocked requests shall not proceed and shall log the reason.

+- **Security and data integrity**: The system shall enforce role-based access to stakeholder data, protect sensitive supplier/customer information, and ensure integrity of credit reservations and blacklist records, with tamper-evident logs.

 ### Non-Functional Requirements